 The product is capable of cutting, slicing, dicing operations.
 Additional apparatus provided in the package makes it capable of beating eggs, mixing dough, preparing mixtures, etc. You can use a kitchen appliance like a smoothie maker to make delicious smoothies as well.

-Like every other appliances, mini food processors has certain advantages and disadvantages.
+Like every other appliance, mini food processors have certain advantages and disadvantages.
 Let us first take a look at the advantages.